 Nissan is regarded as one of the very best automobile brands in the world.
-Best known for their vehicles ruggedness and efficiency, the Nissan vehicles are branded mobile machine.
+Best known for their vehicle’s ruggedness and efficiency, the Nissan vehicles are branded mobile machines.
 While they have not been at the top of the automobile market in Kenya in recent times, they still held in great regards and still respected from all over.
-Having manufactured amazingly remarkable vehicles over the years, there was one that stood out and in fact, still remains the talk of the town till date: the Nissan Note.
+Having manufactured amazingly remarkable vehicles over the years, there was one that stood out and in fact, still remains the talk of the town to date: the Nissan Note.

-This compact MVP used to exist in three trims, the ‘S’, ‘SE’ and ‘SVE’.
-The base model featured full electric windows, alloy wheels and front fog lights or the Flexi-Board boot system.
-The SE welcomed the introduction of 15-inch alloys, air conditioning, front fog lights and Flexi-Board boot and the SVE had climate control, rear privacy glass, 16-inch alloys and ESP.
-These models and trims have since been replaced with the Visia, Acenta, Acenta R and the Tekna, although production has stopped.
-The Visia is almost similar to the old ‘S’ model whereas the Acenta, Acenta R and Tekna now come fully with MP3 auxiliary jack and Bluetooth car stereo.
+This compact MVP used to exist in three trims, the ‘S’, ‘SE’, and ‘SVE’.
+The base model featured full electric windows, alloy wheels, and front fog lights or the Flexi-Board boot system.
+The SE welcomed the introduction of 15-inch alloys, air conditioning, front fog lights, and Flexi-Board boot and the SVE had climate control, rear privacy glass, 16-inch alloys, and ESP.
+These models and trims have since been replaced with the Visia, Acenta, Acenta R, and the Tekna, although production has stopped.
+The Visia is almost similar to the old ‘S’ model whereas the Acenta, Acenta R, and Tekna now come fully with an MP3 auxiliary jack and Bluetooth car stereo.